getodk/docs/odkx-src/suitcase-intro.rst

 Resetting the server
   The :guilabel:`Reset` button can be found under the :guilabel:`Clear` tab.
 Clicking it will reset the the server after a warning and a confirmation.

+  .. _suitcase-gui-update:

+Updating data in the server
+  The :guilabel:`Update` button can be found under the :guilabel:`Update` tab.
+Select the Table ID to update from the dropdown.
+Open the file chooser by clicking on the'...' button and select the csv to be used for update.
+  To update the data on the server you need a correctly formatted CSV – follow the instructions for :ref:`Preparing your CSV for upload <suitcase-csv>`.

+  .. _suitcase-gui-delete:

+Deleting from the server
+  The :guilabel:`Delete` button can be found under the :guilabel:`Clear` tab.
+Select the Table ID to delete from the dropdown and click on delete.
+Selected Table ID will be deleted from the server after a warning and a confirmation.

 .. _suitcase-using-cli:

 Command Line Interface (CLI)